 Where is Nine Elms?

-SW8, the capital’s pending destination du jour, is spearheaded by multiple industry powerhouses, and stretches from Lambeth Bridge in the north to Chelsea Bridge in the south, sweeping across the Albert Embankment, Vauxhall and part of north Battersea.
+SW8, the capital’s pending destination du jour, spearheaded by multiple industry powerhouses.
+It stretches from Lambeth Bridge to Chelsea Bridge, sweeping across the Albert Embankment and Vauxhall.
 It encompasses the South Bank’s last remaining industrial portion, and looks across the river to the City of Westminster.

-Countless column inches have been given over to high-profile relocations, such as the United States Embassy, which transferred to Nine Elms from Westminster’s Grosvenor Square in 2017.
-Designed by Philadelphia-based firm, Kieran Timberlake, its 65-metre-tall, 12-storey glass cube façade is now much better-placed for the Houses of Parliament.
-Close by, is Ballymore’s hotly anticipated Embassy Gardens, now a blossoming residential neighbourhood in its own right, fusing luxury apartments with Huw Morgan-designed landscaping, and a string of high-end leisure facilities.
+The United States Embassy relocated to Nine Elms from Westminster’s Grosvenor Square in 2017.
+Designed by Philadelphia-based firm, Kieran Timberlake, its 12-storey glass cube façade is now much better-placed for the Houses of Parliament.
+Also close by, is Ballymore’s hotly anticipated Embassy Gardens, now a blossoming residential neighbourhood in its own right, fusing luxury apartments with Huw Morgan-designed landscaping, and a string of high-end leisure facilities.

 “The 25 metre Sky Pool is a world first, a crystal-clear acrylic pool suspended between two buildings at 10 storeys.
 Impressive?
 Most definitely.
 Practical?
 Well, the fact that our climate is often more Baltic than Californian means it’ll have a limited window of use, but there’s always the indoor pool that can used the remainder of the year.” – HomeViews Property Pro contributor on Embassy Gardens…